gandalftheFFFFFF/scala-simple-rest-server/README.md

 $ sbt run
 ```

+Database connection details are found in `src/main/resources/application.conf`.
+When using this example they should
+match the values in `docker-compose.yml`.

 Use `curl` to access the 'api'.
 It consist of four simple actions:

 `GET /persons` -- get all persons in the database